 ArcGIS GeoAnalytics Server is a capability of ArcGIS Enterprise that speeds up spatial analysis and data management workflows using distributed computing.
 This means you can use multiple cores across multiple machines in parallel to process your data, generating results quickly.
 Using the analysis tools in GeoAnalytics Server, you can understand patterns, anomalies and trends in your larger datasets.

 This blog outlines the types of data storage locations that are supported as inputs outputs with GeoAnalytics – after all, analysis starts with your data!
-The blog reflects what is possible at ArcGIS Enterprise 10.6.1 and includes enhancements released at 10.7.
+The blog reflects what is possible at ArcGIS Enterprise 10.6.1 and includes enhancements released at 10.7 and 10.8.
 As data connections continue to grow, we will keep both this blog and the documentation updated with new enhancements.

 GeoAnalytics is flexible in that it can connect to many different data sources that you can use as input into your analysis.
 Keep in mind that GeoAnalytics works with vector (points, lines and polygons) and tabular data.
 This can take the form of customer & sales data, sensor reads, energy consumption, crowdsourced data, large collections of movement data (cars, people, storms) and much more.